Improving the accuracy of estimators for the two-point correlation function

-We use Python with NumPy \citep{harris:numpy} and SciPy \citep{virtanen:scipy} to implement the data processing, to calculate geometric quantities, to generate random points, and to generate randomised Halton sequences (provided in SciPy starting with version $\ge$\texttt{1.7.0}).
-The performance critical parts are the pair-counting and a function for checking whether points are inside the observational window.
+We use Python with NumPy \citep{harris:numpy} and SciPy \citep{virtanen:scipy} to implement the data processing, calculate geometric quantities, generate random points, and to generate randomised Halton sequences (provided in SciPy starting with version $\ge$\texttt{1.7.0}).
+The performance critical parts are the pair-counting and a function for checking whether or not points are inside the observational window.
 We implemented these routines as C++ functions parallelised using OpenMP \citep{dagum:openmp}.
-They are made callable from python via pybind11 \citep{jakob:pybind11}.
-In the computations of $\DD$ and $\RR$ we obviously avoid the double counting by using $\sum_i\sum_{j\ne i}\ldots = 2\sum_i\sum_{j>i}\ldots$.
-We implement the double sums without using a tree, resulting in a code with a runtime quadratic in the number of points.
-Using OpenMP we could achieve a reduction of the computing time almost linear with the number of computing cores used (at least up to the 20 cores we could easily muster, see also \citealt{alonso:cute}).
-We tried the kd-tree provided with SciPy but in our application with rather large radii our parallelised code outperformed the single core \texttt{cKDTree}.
-This can be different for other applications, especially if one is considering small radii only.

-Only these basic optimisation are included in our code but perhaps it is versatile enough to help with future implementations.
-You find a basic version of the code at \url{https://homepages.physik.uni-muenchen.de/\~Martin.Kerscher/software/accuratexi/}
+They are made callable from Python via pybind11 \citep{jakob:pybind11}.
+In the computations of $\DD$ and $\RR,$ we obviously avoid the double counting by using $\sum_i\sum_{j\ne i}\ldots = 2\sum_i\sum_{j>i}\ldots$.
+We implement the double sums without using a tree, resulting in a code with a run time quadratic in the number of points (see below).
+Using OpenMP, we could achieve a reduction of the computing time almost linear with the number of computing cores used (at least up to the 20 cores we were able to access; see also \citealt{alonso:cute}).
+Only these optimisations are included in our code but perhaps it is versatile enough to help with future implementations\footnote{You find a basic version of the code at \url{https://homepages.physik.uni-muenchen.de/\~Martin.Kerscher/software/accuratexi/}.}.